Finding the perfect ergonomic keyboard for you

 Keycaps allow for a lot of customization.
 They come with different profiles, colors, and manufacturing quality.
 Obviously, you want to buy keycaps that fit your switch type.
 Here is a good video explaining all the different MX profiles you can buy.

 In general, blank keycaps are easy to find.
 Keycaps with letters and the special symbols are harder to find.
 If you find a good vendor, you can also get a cool color scheme.
 Drop.com has beautiful, but expensive, keycaps.
-For CHOC switches I can recommend the work louder keycaps.
+For CHOC switches I can recommend 3D-printing clp keycaps.
+These are slightly scultped and feel quite nice to me.
 You can also get some cheap ones for either switch type off of Amazon.

 Since custom keycaps are a niche market, people sometimes organize group orders to make them affordable.
 These can take a year to ship, so pay attention to what you buy.
 There can be very long wait times.